Experity/docutap.github.io/_posts/2016-06-27-1200-product-update.md

 ![new reports](/img/2016-06-27-reports-click-me.png)

 Clockwise.MD account managers, product specialists and engineers have been working hard to bring you even more information to your fingertips.
-We're released the following new types of reports.
+We've released the following new types of reports.

 #### Group reports